 All of the national museums are free!
 These are the National Gallery (next to Trinity College), the Irish Whiskey Museum, the Archeological Museum, which is next to the National Library, and the Collin Barracks Museum, exhibiting military uniforms and replicas of weapons.

 In general, Dublin is an expensive city, but it has so much to offer in return.
 In other countries, you normally pay a cover at a bar if there’s a local band playing while running the risk of them not being any good.
 In Dublin, there’s no such risk.
 Not only are the shows free, but the musicians are also talented, at least, in my experience.
-I really loved the random decor in most pubs, the variety in beer, the amazing food and portions, as well as the friendliness of the local islanders.
+I really loved the random decor in most pubs, the beer variety, the amazing food and portions, as well as the friendliness of the local islanders.
 Remeber to dress for the occasion since Dublin will most likely be rainy and chilly at any season.
 Despite the weather, remember to always BE PRESENT during your trip and follow me on Instagram @joyzcortez for updated travel pics & tips.